MaterializeInc/materialize/doc/user/content/concepts/indexes.md

     to perform a point lookup.

-  - If the index is on the `quantity` field which is an integer, the query must specify equality condition on `quantity` with a value that is an integer.
+  - If the index is on the `quantity` field which is an integer, the query must specify an equality condition on `quantity` with a value that is an integer.

 - Only uses `AND` (conjunction) to combine conditions for **different** fields.